ingajsa/hhrm_recurrent_events/README.md

 class simulates the recovery of each household instance.
 The lifetime and action of the agents as well as the data storage is controlled in the class ClimateLife in hhwb/application/climate_life.py.
 Finally, the class DataAnalysis defined in hhwb/application/data_analysis.py is used to summarize household specific impact metrics.

+The folder local_dev contains the script for runs on a pc.